 A narrow, uneven approach emerged round the bend to the peak, and I had to carefully step on that, lest a false step could mean my plummeting into the valley.
 At this point, there wasn’t any question of my going back, as the Tadiandamol Hill peak remained clearly in sight.
 Touching the 0 km point notice board turned out both satisfying and a proud moment for me, after more than 3 hours of effort, by continually pushing my limits.

 Unwinding at the peak

-The quick timely descent
+The quick, timely descent

 The prospect of slipping because of body imbalance while going downhill got amplified by the loose cobblestones and slippery slopes.
-Maintaining my center of gravity on the downward slope became a major issue till my arrival at the grasslands.
-The sight of the elephant corridor, which I call the elephant dung zone, gave the first sign of the arrival at the grasslands, and a much even track ahead.
+Maintaining my center of gravity on the downward slope became a significant issue till my arrival at the grasslands.
+The sight of the elephant corridor, which I call the elephant dung zone, gave the first sign of the arrival at the grasslands and a much even track ahead.

 Escaping the rainfall and leeches

 While beginning the descent, two pathways looking similar posed a dilemma, but by chance, we found the landmarks we used for the trek uphill, thus taking us half the time as the ascent.
 Once at the base camp, we observed the heavy rainfall outbreak on the hilltop, and our sense of timing got us out of the woods.
 Checking if the leeches slithered on to our clothes happened instinctively.
 A significant relief on that score marked our unusual escape in a monsoon trek.

 This trip was made possible by Bharat Madhava Reddy of Backpackers and City Freaks (BCF), a meetup group from Hyderabad.